gibamaranhao/bootstrap-details-vue/README.md

   </div>
 </template>
 ```
-You can add fields that are not in the model, just add it in 'fields' and create the slot related to it
+You can add fields that are not in the model, just add it in **fields** and create the slot related to it

 ```vue
 <template>